Why I shoot film

 Film is something my parents’ and grandparents’ weddings were photographed on.
 Take a look at my parents’ wedding album.
 They married in 1969, and the film photos still look as gorgeous today.

 Imagine 30, 40, 50 years from now.
-Sitting down with your future grandchildren and showing them your wedding photos on your phone?
+Sitting down with your people and showing them your wedding photos on your phone?

 Digging out a box of photos, or a beautifully made album?

 I even photographed my own wedding, on film.
-I won’t post them publicly, but I will happily show you my wedding album if we meet in person.
+I won’t post them all publicly, but I will happily show you my wedding album if we meet in person.
+It was Vegas, so be prepared.

 With four decades of working with film under my belt, I felt it was time to share my knowledge.
-My course, the Analog Anarchist’s Guide to Film Photography, opens late fall 2022.
+My course, the Analog Anarchist’s Guide to Film Photography, opens 2023.
 You can find more information and the waitlist sign up HERE.

 Film wedding photographer